-Fastned is currently involved in litigation proceedings in the Netherlands, primarily involving legal proceedings against the Dutch Ministry of Infrastructure and Water Management (Ministerie van Infrastructuren Waterstaat) (Rijkswaterstaat) relating to (the scope of) the permits for operating fast charging facilities on Dutch highway locations.
-The various legal proceedings against Rijkwaterstaat predominantly concern a disagreement between Fastned and Rijkswaterstaat on two topics relating to (the scope of) the permits issued by Rijkswaterstaat for using part of a highway service area (verzorgingsplaats) for operating a fast charging station pursuant to the Public Works Management of Engineering Structures Act (Wet beheer rijkswaterstaatswerken, WBR) (WBR Permits).
+Fastned is currently involved in litigation proceedings in the Netherlands, primarily involving legal proceedings against the Dutch Ministry of Infrastructure and Water Management (Ministerie van Infrastructuur en Waterstaat) (Rijkswaterstaat) relating to (the scope of) the permits for operating fast charging facilities on Dutch highway

 The first disagreement relates to the question of whether a permit to operate a fast charging station also includes the right to operate a convenience store, a toilet, and/or the possibility of selling snacks and beverages, such as coffee.
-Although the Dutch Council of State (de Raad van State) has ruled in favour of Fastned in January 2019. and Fastned has been awarded with an irrevocable permit for additional services at its fast charging stations at service areas 'De Horn' and 'Velder', Fastned cannot predict if and how long it will take to receive the lease a greements which are necessary for operating a convenience store and/or a toilet as the Dutch Central Government Real Estate Agency (Rijksvastgoedbedrijf) (RVB) to date refuses to issue the necessary amended lease a greements.
-As a result of this position, Fastned initiated proceedings before the District Court of The Hague in order to force the RVB to issue the required amendments of the lease agreements and to claim all damages suffered.
-In April 2021, the District Court of The Hague ruled that the RVB, being the land owner of all serivce areas along the Dutch motorways, may not refuse Fastned the lease agreements for additionals service facilities, such as shops and toilets, at its stations.
-The RVB is currently preparing the necessary amendments of the lease a greements for additional service facilities in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet'.
-If the RVB however does not issue the necessary amended lease a greements, this would prevent one of the potential opportunities for future revenue expansion by Fastned on these two locations.
-Moreover, it could possibly make it more difficult for Fastned to compete with other market players which do have the option to provide charging in combination with a convenience store, a toilet and/or the possibilities of selling snacks and beverages such as coffee.
-This could have a material adverse effect on Fastned's business, results of operations and prospects.
+Although the Dutch Council of State (de Raad van State) ruled in favour of Fastned in January 2019, and Fastned was awarded with an irrevocable permit for additional services at its fast charging stations at service areas 'De Horn' and 'Velder', it remained uncertain if and how long it will take to receive the amended lease agreements which are necessary for operating a convenience store and/or a toilet from the Dutch Central Government Real Estate Agency (Rijksvastgoedbedrijf) (RVB).
+At that time, the RVB refused to issue the necessary amended lease agreements, as it deemed this to be in breach of the Dutch Petroleum Act (Wet tot veiling van bepaalde verkooppunten van motorbrandstoffen or Benzinewet) which prohibits the building of new fuel points until 1 January 2024.
+As a result, Fastned initiated proceedings before the District Court of The Hague in order to compel the RVB to issue the required amendments of the lease agreements and to recover all damages suffered.
+In April 2021, the District Court of The Hague ruled in Fastned's favour by ruling that the RVB, being the landowner of all service areas along the Dutch highways, may not refuse Fastned the lease agreements for additional service facilities, such as shops and toilets, at its stations.
+Although Fastned has now obtained the amended lease agreements for additional service facilities in respect of the service areas 'De Horn', 'Velder' and 'Hellevliet', the Dutch State initiated appeal proceedings against the District Court's ruling.
+The appeal proceedings are currently ongoing and the oral pleadings are scheduled to take place on 19 January 2023.
+If the Dutch State is successful in its appeal, the negative effect would be that the RVB could refuse Fastned to have additional service facilities, such as shops and toilets, at its stations.
+This would deprive Fastned of business opportunities and sales.
+Given the additional nature of the shops to the main business activity of providing fast-charging services, the negative financial impact of the potential inability to create shops would, however, be limited.